 Why is everyone* on a stone indexed (also: Why are relatives indexed)?

-Sometimes this will mean one person will end up in our index multiple times.
-That's okay as long as each time they are in the index they are linked to a different photo.
+This type of indexing may sometimes mean one person will end up in our index multiple times.
+That's okay as long as each time they are in the index they are linked to a different headstone.
 One photo may show their headstone, one may show them as a spouse, five may show them as a parent.
-But they all help website visitors find every stone a particular person is named on.
+But they all help researchers find every stone a particular person is named on.

 *The exception is living persons.